johanahuertas/execai-capstone/README.md

 - Read email content
 - Draft new emails
 - Generate reply drafts
+- Revise drafts through follow-up instructions
+- Send emails from the UI
 - Reply to emails and schedule meetings
 - Draft an email and create a meeting in one flow

 ### UI / Demo Features

 - Google OAuth connect flow from the Streamlit sidebar
+- Microsoft OAuth connect flow from the Streamlit sidebar
-- Connection status indicator for Google account
+- Connection status indicators
 - Demo panel for upcoming meetings
 - Demo panel for free time tomorrow
-- Demo panel for quick Gmail draft creation
+- Demo panel for quick draft creation
 - Chat-based assistant interface for natural language requests
+- Editable draft review area before sending
+- Debug panel for transparent inspection of system decisions

 ------------------------------------------------------------------------

 ## Transparency and Debugging

-ExecAI includes an optional debugging panel that exposes the assistant's internal reasoning.
+ExecAI includes an optional debugging panel that exposes the assistant’s internal reasoning.
 This allows developers to inspect:

 - Detected intent
 - Extracted entities
 - Orchestrator decisions
 - Execution results

-This transparency helps ensure that the system remains understandable and traceable during development and testing.
+This transparency helps ensure that the system remains understandable, debuggable, and traceable during development and testing.

 ------------------------------------------------------------------------